rachelrakov/Intro_to_Machine_Learning/sections/lda.md

 document_topic = lda.transform(tf)
 ```

- We now want to visualize how much of each document is each topic - for example that document 1 is 10% topic A and 25% topic b.
+Then we visualize how much of each document is each topic - for example that document 1 is 10% topic A and 25% topic b.
 We choose an area chart because each band of the chart maps to a different category (in this case a unique topic).
 The width of each band in relation to the others illustrates how much of the document is thought to be about that topic relative to the others.

 ```python